patdmob/getting_started_with_julia/README.md

-# My First Julia Project
+# Getting started with Julia in VS Code

 This project was just first attempt creating a Julia Project using VS Code.
 Workflow is super important to me so I generally try to understand that first when learning a new language.
 I found the [video](https://www.youtube.com/watch?v=IdhnP00Y1Ks&ab_channel=TheJuliaProgrammingLanguage) by David Anthoff and decided to follow along and take notes along the way.
 [This repository](https://github.com/patdmob/my_first_julia_project/) is the result.
 If you watch the video, he assumes you already have some familiarity with VS Code and glosses over certain keyboard shortcuts.
 I try my best to explicitly explain the steps below.